detekt/detekt/detekt-generator/documentation/potential-bugs.md

 }
 ```

-### InvalidLoopCondition
+### InvalidRange

-Reports loop conditions which will never be triggered.
+Reports ranges which are empty.
+This might be a bug if it is used for instance as a loop condition.
+This loop will never be triggered then.
 This might be due to invalid ranges like (10..9) which will cause the loop to never be entered.

 #### Noncompliant Code: